 • Cover your houseplants with a floating row cover if they are exposed to potential insects such as aphids and grasshoppers

-• Thoroughly clean all tools used for your plants just in case one of your plants has been affected by a Mosaic Virus
+• Thoroughly clean all tools used for your plants just in case one of your plants have been affected by a Mosaic Virus

 • Wash your hands after working with any of your plants to ensure that you don’t spread any potential viruses

 • If you think that one of your plants is infected, isolate it until it can be properly diagnosed

-I have included some of the most commonly asked questions in regards to this infection that will hopefully answer any further concerns you may have.
+I have included some of the most commonly asked questions regarding this infection that will hopefully answer any further concerns you may have.

 What causes Mosaic Virus?

 Many vectors or carriers can cause this type of infection.
-Insects, such as aphids, beetles, and flies have been known to spread this virus quite rapidly.
-Another cause may be through the spread of mites, roundworms, infected soil, human contact, fungi or seeds.
+Insects, such as aphids, beetles, and flies, have been known to spread this virus quite rapidly.
+Another cause may be the spread of mites, roundworms, infected soil, human contact, fungi, or seeds.
 At first thought, you might seem conflicted eating squash that has been infected with a Mosaic Virus.
 The truth of the matter is that it does not cause harm to humans.
 Mosaic Virus affects many commonly consumed melons and fruits such as squash, zucchini, watermelon, and pumpkin.
 Although it wouldn’t make you sick, you should try to limit the consumption of foods infected with this virus.
 Eating a squash that has a Mosaic Virus will spread infection through seeds.

 How do you treat the tomato Mosaic Virus?

-The unfortunate reality when it comes to Mosaic Viruses is that there isn’t a cure.
-If you notice that your tomato, or houseplant has this infection, the best course of action is to safely remove and destroy them.
-For those looking to plant tomatoes, choose a location that does not have root debris as this type of virus thrives in root systems.
-To reduce the spread of infection, thoroughly wash your hands in between gardening as well as all tools used in the process.
+The unfortunate reality regarding Mosaic Viruses is that there isn’t a cure.
+If you notice that your tomato or houseplant has this infection, the best action is to remove and destroy them safely.
+For those looking to plant tomatoes, choose a location that does not have root debris, as this type of virus thrives in root systems.
+To reduce the spread of infection, thoroughly wash your hands between gardening and all tools used in the process.
 It is always best to stem on the side of caution.

 How do I get rid of Mosaic Virus?